NiklasGustafsson/onnx/docs/IR.md

 |Shape|The names of tensor shape variables – scoped to the value information records of a graph, which is where shape variables occur.|
 |TypeAlias|The aliases of types declared within the 'type_aliases' section of an ONNX-ML document.|

 ### Nodes

 Computation nodes are comprised of a name, the name of an operator that it invokes, a list of named inputs, a list of named outputs, and a list of attributes.
+ONNX-ML also allows the node to contain the name of a function or an external model.

 Input and outputs are positionally associated with operator inputs and outputs.
 Attributes are associated with operator attributes by name.